PlumpMath/devnotes/clojure-notes.md

 # Clojure Notes

+"First, solve the problem.
+Then, write the code. -John Johnson"

 ## Todos

-Figure out how to run utility code before every repl in CCW like doc, cdoc, etc.
+Figure out how to run utility code before every nrepl like doc, cdoc, etc.

 ## Getting Started with Clojure